altugbakan/accelerated-cpp-solutions/Section 0/README.md

     return 0;
 }
 ```
 This is not a valid program, as the first ***/** in the comment closes the multi-line comment.
-The words after that remains outside the comment block, causing errors.
+The words after that remain outside the comment block, causing errors.

 ### Q8: ...and this one?
 ```